18F/health-tracking-course/collections/_rubric/oo-medium-1.md

 {% include rubric dimension="oo2.1" %}

-When we learned about user experience in the iterative development primary indicator lesson [Consider the User]({{ "/rubric/oo-high-2/" | prepend: site.baseurl }}), we saw user experience as, well, iterative, meaning that user input is called on repeatedly throughout the process of testing and developing a software project.
+When we learned about user experience in the iterative development primary indicator lesson [Consider the User]({{ "/rubric/id-high-2/" | prepend: site.baseurl }}), we saw user experience as iterative, meaning that user input is called on repeatedly throughout the process of testing and developing a software project.

 {{ page.overview }}